pjotrek-b/Knowledge/README.md

 # Knowledge
-A collection of slides/presentations on different topics
+A collection of slides/presentations I've held over the years on different topics.

+I am not sure how to deal with the image sources (for now).
+Therefore it's text-only (for now).